 For the mining sector, the GYEITI MSG agreed to include forty-seven (47) extractive entities in the reconciliation scope.
-These can presented as follows:
+These are presented in the table below.

 Table 8: List of mining entities retained in the reconciliation scope for the fiscal year 2018